-- Build Integration-Choose whether to integrate Fortify Static Code Analyzer into your build tool.
-For descriptions of build integration options, see "Integrating Fortify Static Code Analyzer into a Build" on page 119. - 2.
+- 1. Build Integration-Choose whether to integrate Fortify Static Code Analyzer into your build tool.
+For descriptions of build integration options, see "Integrating the analysis into a build" on page 121. - 2.
 Translation-Gathers source code using a series of commands and translates it into an intermediate format associated with a build ID.
 The build ID is usually the name of the project you are translating.
-For more information, see "Translation Phase" on the next page. - 3.
+For more information, see "Translation phase" on the next page. - 3.
 Analysis-Scans source files identified in the translation phase and generates an analysis result file (typically in the Fortify Project Results (FPR) format).
-FPR files have the .fpr file extension.
-For more information, see "Analysis Phase" on page 46. - 4.
+FPR files have the .fpr extension.
+For more information, see "Analysis phase" on page 46. - 4.
 Verification of translation and analysis-Verifies that the source files were scanned using the correct Rulepacks and that no errors were reported.
-For more information, see "Translation and Analysis Phase Verification" on page 49.
+For more information, see "Translation and analysis phase verification" on page 48.

-Fortify recommends that you perform translation and analysis commands from a user account with least privilege access.
-Running Fortify Static Code Analyzer as a root user, or translating a project that requires root access, might not work properly and is not recommended.
+OpenText recommends that you perform translation and analysis commands from a user account with least privilege access.
+OpenText does not recommend that you run Fortify Static Code Analyzer as a root user or translate a project that requires root access, because it might not work properly.

-The following is the sequence of commands you use to translate and analyze code:
+The following is the fundamental sequence of commands to translate and analyze code: